rnd-ash/OpenVehicleDiag/README.md

 # OpenVehicleDiag
-A Electron open source vehicle ECU diagnostic platform, using the J2534-2 protocol, with a Rust native back-end.
+A Rust based open source vehicle ECU diagnostic platform, using the J2534-2 protocol.

 This is for my University FYP for my degree at the University of Reading

 ## Project goals
 * JSON Schema creation - Create a custom JSON specification outlying field names that the program will use to understand what packets are sent to the ECU, over which protocol, and how to interpret the ECUs response (See schema drafting documentation)[SCHEMA.md]

-* J2534-2 support - The diagnostics application will utilize the J2534-2 protocol for easy use with existing diagnostic hardware from various vendors
+* J2534-2 support - The diagnostics application will utilize the J2534-2 protocol for easy use with existing diagnostic hardware from various vendors **DONE**

 * Cross OEM support - Using the JSON Schema created, the tool will be able to work regardless of the ECU / Vehicle manufacture, just has to have valid JSON as input

-* Cross platform support - Using Electron, the diagnostic application can work on any operation system - **DONE**
+* Cross platform support - Using Iced, the diagnostic application can work on any operation system - **DONE**

 * Reverse engineering framework - Build up a framework to help others with reverse engineering OEM database files (Mercedes CBF/SMR-D etc...)